ic-factory/lic/doc/contributing/ISSUES.md

 # Filing Issues: a guide

 So!
-You're having problems with Bundler.
+You're having problems with Lic.
 This file is here to help.
 If you're running into an error, try reading the rest of this file for help.
 If you can't figure out how to solve your problem, there are also instructions on how to report a bug.

 Before filing an issue, check our [troubleshooting guide](../TROUBLESHOOTING.md) for quick fixes to common issues.

 ## Documentation

-Instructions for common Bundler uses can be found on the [Bundler documentation site](http://bundler.io/).
+Instructions for common Lic uses can be found on the [Lic documentation site](http://lic.io/).

-Detailed information about each Bundler command, including help with common problems, can be found in the [Bundler man pages](http://bundler.io/man/bundle.1.html) or [Bundler Command Line Reference](http://bundler.io/v1.11/commands.html).
+Detailed information about each Lic command, including help with common problems, can be found in the [Lic man pages](http://lic.io/man/lic.1.html) or [Lic Command Line Reference](http://lic.io/v1.11/commands.html).

 ## Reporting unresolved problems